How to become a nurse

 How to apply

 Applications for full-time nursing courses are made through UCAS.
 For part-time courses, contact individual universities to find out their application procedures.
-UCAS has some good tips on writing personal statements.
+Have a look at the UCAS website for some good tips on writing personal statements.

 From January 2021, some universities are offering adult nursing courses where the theoretical content is mainly delivered online, making it easier to fit studies around home life.
 You can search for the courses, sometimes called 'blended' courses on our course finder.